 After a quick search of SnackSafely’s database, we selected three products we knew were manufactured on shared lines with top allergens based on information provided to us by members of our Manufacturer Partnership.
 These manufacturers provide us with detailed allergen processing information not provided on the label in exchange for free listings in our publications.
 We then compared them with listings provided by FARE’s app.

 Here follow the results.
 Note that we condensed each listing to show the relevant data and included red highlighting to call attention to misinformation.

 Given the short time it took us to find examples of misleading information, we presume there are hundreds of products — possibly thousands — that are similarly misrepresented.
 As such, we firmly believe FARE’s Sifter app presents a danger to the allergic community by frequently failing to inform users when their allergens of concern are processed in the same line or facility as the products are manufactured.

 The problem is further compounded by FARE’s endorsement and promotion of Sifter which — given FARE’s reputation as a leading advocate for the food allergy community — confers a level of trust to the app it does not warrant.

 So why does FARE insist on promoting an app they know provides misleading information to the very community their mission is to protect?
 We assume they receive compensation for doing so, but the organization should never place funding before safety.

-As we were unsuccessful in convincing FARE’s management, we call upon FARE’s board to terminate the organization’s co-branding and promotion of Sifter.
+We call upon FARE’s management and Board of Directors to terminate the organization’s co-branding and promotion of Sifter.
 Only by doing so can they restore FARE’s reputation as a true advocate for the allergic community.